 For a permanent tattoo removal procedure, laser treatment is the best option.
 Laser tattoo removal is not a quick process, usually requiring 2-10 treatment sessions to begin seeing a true improvement in the lessening of the tattoo pigments.
-This is partly because tattooed skin contains a great deal of pigments that are solid particles in need of fragmentation.
+This is partly because tattooed skin contains many pigments that are solid particles in need of fragmentation.
 This laser assisted fragmentation is done via laser technology that utilizes different heat frequencies and pulse types to create a breakdown, and eventual removal, of the colors that make the tattoo.

-There are a number of treatments available using different lasers, however, they all share the same goal of breaking down larger pigment particles which the body then eliminates naturally by way of the lymphatic system.
+There are several treatments available using different lasers, however, they all share the same goal of breaking down larger pigment particles which the body then eliminates naturally by way of the lymphatic system.
 The laser frequency required for the pigment to respond to the laser energy will vary according to the tattoo’s colors.
 The most popular laser technology available for tattoo removal is the Q-switch laser technology.
 Highly effective methods include the Picosure and Enlighten tattoo removal lasers, however, different lasers are utilized based on individual needs.
 Black tattoos, red ink tattoos, tattoos comprised of different colors, the size of the tattoo, the type of ink and the skin tone make a difference in the laser method selected for tattoo removal.

 The PicoSure laser system was “the first aesthetic picosecond laser available” and has retained its value despite the development of more recent systems, as the picosecond domain releases “optimal pulse durations” to remove pigment, including black, red, and yellow ink.
-The Enlighten laser system is another industry-leading method of tattoo removal offering a groundbreaking technology that blends both the nanosecond and picosecond laser wavelengths in order to reach both larger and smaller pigment particles.
+The Enlighten laser system is another industry-leading method of tattoo removal offering a groundbreaking technology that blends both the nanosecond and picosecond laser wavelengths to reach both larger and smaller pigment particles.
 Your provider will determine your pulse frequency and different wavelength needs after an initial consultation and skin assessment.

 The method of pain maintenance also varies from person-to-person depending on the patient’s level of pain tolerance.
 Options include no anesthesia, an oral sedative, a topical anesthetic such as a numbing cream, or simply ice packs used to numb the treatment area.
 Once the method of pain control is chosen and applied, the laser will be held up next to the skin where it will deliver laser energy into the skin via short pulses.
 This treatment causes the skin to look “frosted”, a side effect of the laser treatment that will only last temporarily.
 It is not uncommon to experience bleeding as well, especially if you have a sensitive skin type.
-You should also be aware that some degree of hair removal will need to occur in the treated area in order to more fully access the surface area of skin to be treated.
+You should also be aware that some degree of hair removal will need to occur in the treated area to more fully access the surface area of skin to be treated.

 After complete removal of the tattoo, your doctor might choose to apply a soothing ointment, and will then bandage the treatment area.
 Because removing all color, including the more difficult black and red ink, is the ultimate goal of tattoo removal, you will need to go through this process several times to achieve full results.
 Successive treatments, however, are not begun until the tattoo is healed.
 Recovery only takes about a week, but you will likely need to wait several weeks between sessions.
 This is something you will discuss in more detail with your healthcare professional, provider, or tattoo removal specialist, depending on the removal guidelines in your state.
 You may also want to consider other state laws regarding tattoo removal as well.
 The more informed you are going into treatment, the smoother your overall process will be.